Newington Green Unitarian Church: Stance on gay marriage

 In March 2008, Newington Green Unitarian Church became the first religious establishment in Britain to refuse to carry out any weddings at all until all couples have equal marriage rights.
 Unity Church Islington followed suit a couple of months later.
 Pakula stated that same-sex couples "are being treated like second-class citizens when they are forbidden to celebrate their unions in a way that heterosexual couples take for granted".
 The BBC called it a "gay rights church" for its unanimous committee vote suspending full wedding services, although NGUC is not a "gay church" such as the Metropolitan Community Church, and it still conducts ceremonial blessings of relationships, straight and gay.
 The church's decision was in response to the case brought by the Christian Institute, backing the claim of Lillian Ladele, a registrar employed by Islington London Borough Council who wished to be exempted from having to perform civil partnership ceremonies on the grounds of her religion.
 The move was praised by Rev. Richard Kirker, chairman of the national Lesbian and Gay Christian Movement.
-"This is the first church I’ve heard of to have taken this step", he said.
-"We’re proud that Islington is striking a blow for human rights."
+"This is the first church I've heard of to have taken this step", he said.
+"We're proud that Islington is striking a blow for human rights."
 Following in the steps of his immediate predecessor, who used his inaugural column in the N16 magazine to address the international furore around Gene Robinson's election as bishop, Pakula sees homophobia as the real problem, and his congregation did consider challenging the law under the European Convention on Human Rights.
 Human rights campaigner Peter Tatchell called on the church to conduct a gay marriage in defiance of the law.

 Tercentenary celebrations

 NGUC celebrated its tercentenary in 2008 under the slogan "300 years of dissent", marking this with events such as planting a crab apple tree, organising a picnic in conjunction with the Newington Green Action Group, and hosting a concert of Ottoman classical music.
-(There is a strong Turkish community in Newington Green and along the nearest section of Green Lanes, an ancient road which starts from the northwest corner of the Green.)
+(There is a strong Turkish community in Newington Green and along the nearest section of Green Lanes, an ancient road which starts from the north-west corner of the Green.)